 Minor positive effects have also been identified as a result of the catchment management portfolio and drought management options.
-As noted the plan will also likely result in more water being kept in the environment, relevant in potential drought scenarios with potential beneficial effects on soil moisture retainment.
+As noted, the plan will also likely result in more water being kept in the environment, relevant in potential drought scenarios with potential beneficial effects on soil moisture retainment.

-SESRO (New Reservoir - SESRO 150Mm3 - Construction - 283 Ml/d, Groundwater Development - Southfleet & Greenhithe and T2ST intersect grade 2 ACL with potential for cumulative effects of permanent loss of grade 2 ACL.
+SESRO (New Reservoir - SESRO 150Mm3 - Construction -, Groundwater Development - Southfleet & Greenhithe and T2ST overlap with grade 2 ACL with potential for cumulative effects of permanent loss of grade 2 ACL.
 Best practice construction techniques including soil storage and reinstatement will be implemented to reduce loss of soil where possible.
 Potential minor cumulative effects identified.

-Abingdon Reservoir to Farmoor Reservoir pipeline and New Reservoir - SESRO 150Mm3 - Construction- 283 Ml/d (Lon only) with overlapping construction periods, intersect the same historic landfill site, with for potential for major cumulative effects of pollution resulting from the potential to disturb buried contaminants.
-Mitigation will be to avoid directly intersecting landfill sites, either by drilling under the site or routing pipeline around the landfill; therefore post-mitigation cumulative effects are not anticipated.
+Abingdon Reservoir to Farmoor Reservoir pipeline and New Reservoir - SESRO 150Mm3 - Construction with overlapping construction periods, overlap with the same historic landfill site, with for potential for major cumulative effects of pollution resulting from the potential to disturb buried contaminants.
+Mitigation will be to avoid directly overlapping with landfill sites, either by drilling under the site or routing pipeline around the landfill; therefore post-mitigation cumulative effects are not anticipated.